 How to use netstat command to check network connections on Ubuntu?

-by emilia_hackett , in category: Networking & Wireless , a year ago
+by emilia_hackett , in category: Networking & Wireless , 2 years ago

 How to use netstat command to check network connections on Ubuntu?